Starting date: July 2021

 To achieve its aim, CCG follows different approaches:

-• performing integrative multi-omics molecular analyses of large biorepositories with good quality of samples and detailed pathological, clinical, and epidemiological annotations;
+- performing integrative multi-omics, single-cell and spatial molecular analyses of large biorepositories with good quality of samples and detailed pathological, clinical, and epidemiological annotations;

-• reviewing and identifying new morphological characteristics using image-based deep learning and integrating them with the molecular data; and
+- identifying morphological features by using artificial intelligence (AI) on whole-slide images and integrating them with the molecular data; and

-• using state-of-the-art in vitro organoid models to study cancer initiation and progression (through external collaborators).
+- using state-of-the-art in vitro organoid models and 3D printing technology to study cancer initiation and progression (through external collaborators).

 Current cancers of interest and studies led by CCG: